Tuesday, January 20, 2015

 • A major omission: It [The Commune] takes measures that are social (free schooling) and anti-clerical (nationalization of ecclesiastical property)."
 All western industrialized nations adopt those practices.
 Commune innovations that challenged the social hierarchy are left out.

 • Glossing over massacre: "In May during 'Bloody Week,' the army crushes the Parisian revolt, executing between 20,000 and 30,000 people."
-The worst massacre to take place in Europe until the Shoah obtains one line more than the ponderous Chief of the Executive title.
+The worst massacre to take place in Europe before the Shoah obtains one line more than the ponderous 'Provisional Chief of the executive power' title.

 A choice of illustration shows that